 I finally got the nerve to drive back to the house once my dad called and told me he and the deputies were there on the scene.
-I was asked to give a statement.
+The police asked me to give a statement.
 I completely shut down.
-I had never felt so vulnerable in my entire life.
+I’d never felt so vulnerable in my entire life.
 I felt violated and struggled to face the reality that my home was no longer a safe and protected space.

 I remember not wanting to talk to anyone, friends, family, deputies, no one.
-I didn’t even want to see or talk to my boyfriend who had just driven hours to see me.
-I let a criminal’s actions get in my head and destroy my peace of mind.
+Shockingly, I didn’t even want to see or talk to my boyfriend who had just driven hours to see me.
+Not only did I let a criminal’s actions get in my head, but I also let it destroy my peace of mind.

 4. Talk to someone about the situation.

 My dad is a social worker, he’s a professional who deals with crisis on a daily basis.
 Yet, at that moment, he was the last person I wanted to talk to.
 I knew deep down I wasn’t handling the situation well, I buried it and refused to talk to anyone about it.
 I had to be tough, I had to keep going.
 That was a mentality I adopted, as a female with almost all male relatives.
 I was the girl who went hunting and camping in the deep woods.
 Toughness was who I was, it was my response to everything.

 In reality, that attitude didn’t help me or the situation at all.
 If something traumatic happens in your life, I recommend getting out in front of the issue.
 I think if I would have talked to someone about it then, I could have let it go sooner and it wouldn’t have let it bother me for so long.